ryanrodemoyer/ManagerREADME/README.md

    * Balance your needs against the needs of the company/project and put you in a position to succeed.
 Preparation is your responsibility.
 My responsibility is for you to know what is expected.
 * Make those around me better.

-## My Guiding Principles
-For technical work, I will be hands-on with contributing to functional requirements and getting you the information and helping you navigate the organization so you you can make the changes.
-Part of my role is defining and setting requirements and expectations.
-I want you to have the “creative freedom” to deliver the solution assuming it solves the high level functional requirements.
-I prefer to contribute to the requirements of a solution and almost always delegate the implementation to those closest to the code.

-For career and professional work, I am much more involved and we will work together to build a plan for growth.
-I can and will put you in a position to succeed in this organization.
-Once in position, it is up to you to make the most of the opportunity.
-I can only open the doors for you - it is up to you to step through them.

-## Our Working Relationship
-Our relationship in the office is a bit different than traditional manager-employee relationships at other organizations.
-At Mortgage Cadence, I am more of a “people” manager than a “work item” manager.
-As a manager I operate in two phases:
-1. Work diligently to understand your professional goals, balance those items with your current progress and trajectory and influence others in the engineering and architecture groups to put you in positions/roles for where you are best-fit.
-1. Understand the needs of the upcoming projects, company direction and skills of my employees to provide recommendations on direction for both company/product affairs and professional growth for people.
-Our company and products have the best chance for success when our people - who provide the direct support and lifeblood - are best prepared for the upcoming opportunities.

-We will most likely not work on projects together nor will I assign you items/manage your workload.
-I will pursue a different set of actions to work on our system and will not be involved with assigning tasks to you or your team.
-You’re welcome to check in with me about your work items and ask for feedback, help and/or assistance but otherwise I will trust you to complete on your own terms and within the acceptable tolerance of your team.

-I am a trusting person by default.
-I extend that trust, at the beginning, liberally.
-With that said, I retain the right to pull back my trust if professional and/or performance issues arise.
-My expectations are well documented (in this very document!) so if I do have a concern I can almost certainly reference my listed expectations as for why there is an issue we need to address.

 ## My Current Role
 One of my primary responsibilities is helping manage our Release Support team - the group of people and the workload that focuses on released versions and soon-to-be-released versions of our software.
 I can and will do many different things on this front to keep the team moving:
 - help build and refine requirements